Trenčín: History

-Trenčín gained several privileges during the Middle Ages: In 1324, the inhabitants were freed from paying tolls, and the city received free royal town privileges in 1412 from King Sigismund.
-However, during the following decades and centuries, some catastrophes and wars lasted until the end of the 18th century.
-During the conflict between the Habsburgs and the supporters of the rival king, János Szapolyai, the town was captured in 1528 by imperial troops.
+Trenčín gained several privileges during the Middle Ages: in 1324, the inhabitants were freed from paying tolls, and the city received free royal town privileges in 1412 from King Sigismund.
+However, during the following decades and centuries, catastrophes and wars began which lasted until the end of the 18th century.
+In 1528, during the conflict between the Habsburgs and the supporters of the rival king, János Szapolyai, the town was captured by imperial troops.
 In the 17th century, the Ottomans were another threat from the south, but they failed to conquer the city.
 The town then suffered from the Kuruc uprising against the Habsburgs, and on 3 August 1708, the Battle of Trenčín took place close to the city.
 Two years later, a plague killed 1,600 inhabitants of the city.
 Finally, in 1790, the town, along with the castle, was burned down, and the castle has been in ruins ever since.

 In the 19th century, Trenčín flourished as the railways to Žilina and Bratislava were built and many new enterprises were established, particularly in the textile, food, and machine industries.

 The town became the hub of the middle Považie region.

-In 1867, Trenčín was downgraded from a "free royal town" to a "town with municipal government" and came under the direct control of the chief of Trenčín county.
+In 1867, Trenčín was downgraded from a "free royal town" to a "town with municipal government" and brought under the direct control of the chief of Trenčín county.